mwczapski/git_client_docker_container/README.md

 The MIT License (MIT)

-Copyright Â© 2020 Michael Czapski
+Copyright © 2020 Michael Czapski

 If you would like me to consider working for you, or engage in specific projects for you, feel free to contact me.